Image Optimisation For SEO

 As visitor expectations increase and attracting the attention of the search engines becomes even more challenging, it’s critical to look after every single factor related to your website’s performance – including image optimisation.

 If you’re interested in discovering more insider tips and tools for image optimisation and other key aspects of SEO, have a look at The SEO School.
 This new self-managed course was expertly designed by Perth digital marketing expert Karen Dauncey, to help website owners grow their online presence and get to the top of the search engine rankings.
-To find out more, visit https://theseoschool.com.
+Find out more about The SEO School here.

 Are you frustrated customers can’t find your website?